You can comment to support, object or share information about a planning application.

 Before you comment

-- your name and full postal address - we cannot accept anonymous comments
+- include your name and full postal address - we cannot accept anonymous comments

 If you do not provide your name and full postal address, we cannot consider your comment.